K&J Magnetics mascot, Joe Magneato

 Food that is fortified has vitamins and minerals added to it for their health benefits.
 Fortified cereals are a well known example.

-While there are arguments for and against it, foritification has definitely addressed a number of large-scale, across-the-population epidemics.
+While there are arguments for and against it, fortification has definitely addressed a number of large-scale, across-the-population epidemics.
 A well-known example is iodized salt, which was introduced in 1924.
-Adding iodine to salt has reduced Idodine Deficiency Disorder (IDD), occurence of mental retardation, hypothyroidism and goiter.
+Adding iodine to salt has reduced iodine deficiency disorder (IDD), occurrence of mental retardation, hypothyroidism and goiter.
 Another example is the addition of Vitamin D to milk, margarine and cereals.
-This has reduced bone deformations, rickets, and other health problems associated with Vitamin D deficiencies.
+This has reduced bone deformations, rickets, and other health problems associated with vitamin D deficiencies.

 These things have been working for so long, we're no longer even familiar with some of the once common diseases they have prevented.